badao729/AcademyAtlas_YingXiu/README.md

 - track course progress and provide feedback
 - maintain a notes section for important reminders.

-Students
+Students (nice to have)
-- only access own schedules
+- only access own schedules （JWT）
 - book lessons during available times

-(nice to have)
 - receive lesson feedback
 - be reminded of low balance for tuition fees
 - review their course history including dates, teacher comments, and payment information.